 Get started with more personalized reading instruction in your classroom with LevelUp Reader, a customizable, adaptive reading platform for pre-K through grade 3.
 Learn more and get your free trial of LevelUp Reader here.

 Without a doubt, reading levels are an important part of a comprehensive reading assessment.

 A reading-level assessment is one way to measure a student’s level of decoding and comprehension.
 Factors like word count, number of different words and high-frequency words, word repetitions, sentence length, and complexity give us valuable information about students’ strengths.
 It also gives us insight into what they need to grow as readers.

-When you know your students’ reading levels you can get the right books in their hands at the right time.
+When you know your students’ reading levels, you can get the right books into their hands at the right time.
 Optimally, students should spend 25 minutes or more each day in the “just right” zone.
-This is a great article that explains the different types of reading levels currently available.
-A “just right” book is one that stretches the reader just beyond their comfort zone—not so much that they’re discouraged, but challenging enough for them to grow as a reader.
+This great article explains the different types of reading levels currently available.
+A “just right” book is one that stretches the reader just beyond their comfort zone—not so much so that they’re discouraged, but challenging enough for them to grow as a reader.

 However, we must be careful that we don’t use reading levels to define or restrict students in any way.

 The trouble begins when the emphasis becomes more about the label than the experience.
 We don’t want to squelch a child’s passion by discouraging them from reading books that are outside of their level.
 There’s nothing wrong with occasionally picking up an old favorite that is too easy or a book that’s way too difficult because the child is interested and wants to explore.

 These researchers explain how important it is to let kids explore their interests, not just their levels.
 Additionally, when too much focus is placed on levels, kids can feel pressure to perform.
 When that occurs, it’s easy to view reading simply as a means to an end.
 And if they develop the attitude that the only purpose for reading is to accomplish a task (increasing their reading level), we’re not helping them become lifelong readers.